GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

 ## How to Install Chaos Monkey

 Before you can use Chaos Monkey you'll need to have Spinnaker deployed and running.
-We've created two step-by-step tutorials for deploying Spinnaker, depending on the environment and level of control you're looking for.
+We've created a handful of step-by-step tutorials for deploying Spinnaker, depending on the environment and level of control you're looking for.

-  - **(TODO)** [How to Quickly Deploy Spinnaker](#123) will guide you through a rapid deployment of Spinnaker on AWS.
+  - [How to Quickly Deploy Spinnaker for Chaos Monkey][#spinnaker-quick-start] will guide you through a rapid deployment of Spinnaker on AWS.
-  - **(TODO)** [How to Manually Deploy Spinnaker](#123) provides a much more in-depth tutorial for installing Spinnaker as it was intended, with the help of the Halyard tool, on a local or virtual machine.
+  - [How to Manually Deploy Spinnaker for Chaos Monkey][#spinnaker-manual] provides a much more in-depth tutorial for installing Spinnaker as it was intended, with the help of the Halyard tool, on a local or virtual machine.

 ### Installing MySQL